-Hi digital neighbor!
-This page supplies instructions for how to extract data from Quickbooks’ backend and replicate it into Amazon Redshift.
-(If this DIY process is a bit more involved than you’d prefer, check out Stitch, which can do all the heavy lifting in just a few clicks.)
+This page provides you with instructions on how to extract data from QuickBooks and load it into Redshift.
+(If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

-Once you have identified all of the columns you will want to insert, you can use the CREATE TABLE statement in Redshift to create a table that can receive all of this data.
+Once you've identified the columns you want to insert, you can use the Redshift CREATE TABLE statement to set up a table to receive all of the data.

-So, now what?
-You’ve built a script that pulls data from Quickbooks and loads it into Redshift, but what happens tomorrow when you have 150 new transactions?
+It's great that you've developed a script that pulls data from QuickBooks and loads it into a data warehouse, but what happens when you have new transactions, invoices, and payments?

-The key is to build your script in such a way that it can also identify incremental updates to your data.
-Thankfully, Quickbooks’ API results include fields like ‘time’ that allow you to quickly identify records that are new since your last update (or since the newest record you’ve copied into Redshift).
-You can set your script up as a cron job or continuous loop to keep pulling down new data as it appears.
+The key is to build your script in such a way that it can identify incremental updates to your data.
+Use fields like CreateTime and LastUpdatedTime to identify records that are new since your last update, or since the most recent record you copied.
+Once you've taken new data into account, you can set up your script as a cron job or continuous loop to keep pulling down new data as it appears.

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your Quickbooks data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Amazon Redshift data warehouse.
+Thankfully, products like Stitch were built to move data from QuickBooks to Redshift automatically.
+With just a few clicks, Stitch starts extracting your QuickBooks data, structuring it in a way that's optimized for analysis, and inserting that data into your Redshift data warehouse.